Wary of Roma, Europe cold-shoulders its new eastern workmates

 "There are only a few Bulgarian Roma who plan to go to Britain after New Year," said Integro's Liliya Makaveeva, adding that despite the tough economic situation in her country, people were not desperate to leave.

-But there are persuasive arguments for Romanians and Bulgarians to try their luck in Britain or Germany, which have replaced crisis-hit Spain and Italy as favored destinations.
+But there are persuasive arguments for Romanians and Bulgarians to try their luck in Britain or Germany, which have replaced crisis-hit Spain and Italy as favoured destinations.

 Germany will soon introduce a minimum legal wage of 8.50 euros ($11.71) per hour, and Britain's is 6.31 pounds ($10.30) - many times higher than the Romanian rate of 4.74 lei ($1.47) or Bulgaria's 1.85 levs ($1.30).